-- viii.
+- v.
 Inventories: Inventories are valued at the lowest price between cost and net realizable value.
 The cost of acquiring the goods is determined on the basis of the Average Weighted Cost method.
 A provision for slowly moving or discredited stocks shall be formed if necessary.
 The Company's reserves, which are rented on fixed-term contracts, mainly project machinery, at the beginning of the lease, are transferred to the Company's assets and depreciated on the basis of their useful life, thus making a correlation the costs (depreciation) with the income (leases) from the assets.
-The Company's policy is that goods that have not been moved for 5 years are fully devalued. - ix.
-Investment Property: Investments in Real Estate are investments relating to all those properties (including land, buildings, or parts of buildings, either both) held by the Group, either to obtain rents from their lease, or to increase their value (capital aid), or for both.
-Investments in real estate are initially recognized in their acquisition costs, which is plus all costs associated with the transaction for their acquisition.
-The cost of an investment made by the company includes all the costs required in order to be constructed, provided that the total cost does not exceed the recoverable amount.
-After initial recognition, the company values its properties at acquisition costs less accumulated depreciation and accumulated losses from a decrease in their value. - x.
+The Company's policy is that goods that have been acquired more than 5 years ago, are fully devalued. - vi.
 Accounts Receivable and Credit Policy: Short-term receivables are shown at nominal value, after provisions for any uncollectable, while long-term receivables (balances above the normal credit policy) are valued at the depreciable cost on the basis of the effective interest rate method.
 The Group has established criteria for providing credit to customers, which are generally based on the size of the customer's activities, while assessing relevant financial information.
 Transactions are generally carried out with customers on normal terms and with an expected average recovery period of 60 days from the shipment of the goods.
 At each reference date all arrears or bad debts shall be assessed to determine whether or not to provide for bad debts.
 The balance of this provision for bad debts shall be adjusted appropriately to each closing date of the Statement of Financial Position to reflect the suspected related risks.
 Any write-off of customer balances is charged to the existing provision for bad debts.
-It is the Group's policy not to write off any receivables until all possible legal actions for its collection have been taken. - xi.
-Cash and cash equivalent: The Group considers term deposits and other high-liquidity investments with an initial maturity of less than three months as cash reserves.
-For the preparation of cash flow statements, cash equivalents consist of cash and deposits with banks as well as cash equivalents as specified above. - xii.
-Loans (Bond and from the Bank): All debt obligations shall initially be recorded at the cost which reflects the reasonable value of the amount's receivable reduced by the relatively direct costs of the transaction.
-After initial registration, they are valued at the amortized cost on the basis of the effective interest rate method.
-Loans in foreign currency are valued at the closing price of the respective date of the Statement of Financial Position. - xiii.
-Borrowing Costs: Borrowing costs are recognized as an expense in the period in which they are incurred.
+It is the Group's policy not to write off any receivables until all possible legal actions for its collection have been taken.